Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Introduction

-This application is notably well suited for color centers, due to the natural presence of both electronic and nuclear spins species.
-Specifically, we consider the nitrogen-vacancy (NV) center in diamonds~\cite{NV_review1, NV_review2}, composed of a substitutional nitrogen adjacent to a vacancy in the diamond lattice, as shown in Fig.~\ref{fig:intro}~(a).
-NVs host an electronic spin $S=1$ and a nitrogen nuclear spin $I=1$ for the $^{14}$N isotope (99.6\% natural abundance) or $I=1/2$ for $^{15}$N (0.4\%).
+This application is notably well suited for color centers, due to the natural presence of both electron and nuclear spin species.
+Specifically, we consider the nitrogen-vacancy (NV) center in diamond~\cite{NV_review1, NV_review2}, composed of a substitutional nitrogen adjacent to a vacancy in the diamond lattice, as shown in Fig.~\ref{fig:intro}~(a).
+NVs host an electron spin $S=1$ and a nitrogen nuclear spin $I=1$ for the $^{14}$N isotope (99.6\% natural abundance) or $I=1/2$ for $^{15}$N (0.4\%).
 In this study, we only consider the $^{15}$NV center due to the absence of a quadrupole interaction, which suppresses the Larmor precession of the nuclear spin~\cite{quadrupole} (see Sec.~\ref{sec:H_NV}).
-From now on, the $^{15}$NV center is simply referred as NV.
-Apart from the nitrogen, the electron spin of the NV can also couple with spin-1/2 nuclei from $^{13}$C atoms in the diamond lattice~\cite{Nizovtsev10}.
-Where in this case, the DD sequences are used to decouple the $^{13}$C spin bath and other paramagnetic noises from the NV electronic spin~\cite{P1}, such that the $^{15}$N spin can be controlled.
+From now on, the $^{15}$NV center is simply referred to as NV.
+Apart from the nitrogen, the electron spin of the NV can also couple with spin-1/2 nuclei from $^{13}$C atoms in the diamond lattice~\cite{Nizovtsev10} and other paramagnetic impurities~\cite{P1}.